 The Alberta Cancer Prevention Legacy Act was created in 2006 by the province of Alberta to support and encourage cancer prevention initiatives, including research, education, public policy development and social marketing.
 Alberta Health provides strategic guidance and allocates resources to deliver this mandate.

-ACPLF is working to improve the health of all Albertans through leadership, collaboration and community development to address the common risk factors and health inequities that contribute to chronic disease.
+ACPLF is working to improve the health of all people of Alberta through leadership, collaboration and community development to address the common risk factors and health inequities that contribute to chronic disease.
 Our commitment is to an Alberta where most cancer is prevented.

 Why was the Hub developed?